vmalnathnambiar/exfilms/README.md

 - [Node.js®][nodejs-url]
 <br>

-### Method 1 - via npm (node package manager) [CURRENTLY NOT AVAILABLE]
+### Method 2 - via npm (node package manager) [CURRENTLY NOT AVAILABLE]
 `$ npm install exfilms`
 <br>

 ### Method 2 - via GitHub
-This is useful if you want to contribute or just want to use it without publishing any changes back to GitHub.
+This is useful if you want to contribute or just want to use the package without publishing any changes back to GitHub.

 ```md
 # Clone and navigate to repository